Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Results

-As the experimental spectra are obtained for two material samples at different temperatures, we further analyze the predicted SC probability $\bar{p}_{\textrm{SC}}$ as a function of temperature in Figs.~\ref{fig:2compRes}\textbf{c} and \textbf{d}.
+As the experimental spectra are obtained for two material samples at different temperatures, we further analyze the predicted SC probability $\bar{p}_{\textrm{SC}}$ as a function of temperature in Figs.~\ref{fig:2compRes}\textbf{D} and \ref{fig:2compRes}\textbf{E}.
 Although our ML model independently classifies each ARPES spectrum and does not have access to temperature information, we observe a roughly monotonic relationship between $\bar{p}_{\textrm{SC}}$ and the actual temperature $T$.
-The overall shape of the $\bar{p}_{\textrm{SC}}(T)$ resembles an inverted sigmoid function: it shows constantly high values (close to 1) at low T and low values (close to 0) at high T, with a rapid transition from 1 to 0 near the experimentally determined $T_c$.
-The only misclassified data point in Fig.~\ref{fig:2compRes}\textbf{c} corresponds to a sample measured at a temperature close to $T_c$.
-Given that none of the experimental spectra are labeled in ML, the monotonic decrease in the predicted probability with increasing temperature indicates that our model has successfully captured the superconducting phase ordering encoded in the details of ARPES spectra.
+The overall shape of the $\bar{p}_{\textrm{SC}}(T)$ resembles an inverted sigmoid function: it shows constantly high values (close to 1) at low temperatures and low values (close to 0) at high temperatures, with a rapid transition from 1 to 0 near the experimentally determined $T_c$.
+The only misclassified data point in each of Figs.~\ref{fig:2compRes}\textbf{D} and \ref{fig:2compRes}\textbf{E} corresponds to a sample measured at a temperature close to $T_c$.
+Given that none of the experimental spectra are labeled in ML, the monotonic decrease in the predicted probability with increasing temperature indicates that our model has successfully captured the thermodynamic phase transition encoded in the details of ARPES spectra.
 Interestingly, the predicted $\bar{p}_{\textrm{SC}}$ does not exhibit any anomaly near the $T_{\rm gap}$.
-These observations reflect that the gap opening is not the sole or even primary indicator of phase transition in quantum materials.
-The spectral details beyond the mere presence of a gap contain extensive information about the underlying phases.
+This is in stark contrast to traditional superconducting spectral gap fitting results, which is instead only sensitive to $T_{\rm gap}$, and furthermore suffers a rapidly exacerbating stability issue above $T_c$ (see Note S5 and Figure S7-S8).
+These observations reflect that the gap opening is not the sole or even primary indicator of a thermodynamic phase transition in many quantum materials.
+Instead, spectral distributions beyond the band dispersion contain extensive information about the emergence of long-range order associated with this phase transition.